chevron_left Health risks

 How to prevent polio?

 Vaccination provides strong protection against this serious condition.
 Individuals who have received all required doses of the vaccine almost never die from polio.
 Since the 1950s, this vaccination has been part of the National Immunisation Programme.
 It is referred to as the DTaP/IPV vaccination and protects against diphtheria, whooping cough, tetanus and polio.
 If you are travelling to a country where this is present, a booster vaccination may be necessary.
 Individuals who have received a series of three vaccinations are protected for life.
 Those who have had polio are only protected against the subtype of poliovirus they were infected with and can still be at risk of contracting the other two subtypes.
+Are you not fully vaccinated and is your employer a customer of ours?
+Then you are welcome to come in for vaccinations that will ensure you can carry out your work safely and healthily.
+Would you like to use our services, but your employer is not one of our customers?
+Then your employer can contact us for a no-obligation introductory meeting.

 Good personal hygiene, such as handwashing, is important to limit the spread of polio.
 Currently, there are no medications to treat polio.
 Many patients are hospitalised, while in other cases, bed rest is sufficient.
 During recovery, physiotherapy is often needed.
 Most individuals recover completely, but in some cases, paralysis may remain.